drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

 ## Processing

-The tool processes all files in the folder specified by the *input* argument.
-It converts the contents of the files to create OpenAPI YAML files and save them to the folder specified by the *output* argument.
-It also produces the OpenAPI Service Document to describe the URIs of the Redfish Service.
-If the *base* argument is given, the tool starts from the definitions in the specified OpenAPI service document.
+The JSON Schema-to-OpenAPI converter processes and converts all JSON Schema files in the `--input` folder to OpenAPI YAML files, which it saves to the `--output` folder.
+It also produces the OpenAPI service document to describe the URIs of the Redfish Service.

-If provided, the tool loads the referenced base OpenAPI Service Document and caches the provided definitions.
-If any URI extensions are provided in the configuration file, it also maps the new URIs as needed.
+If you include the `--base` argument, the tool begins with the definitions in the specified OpenAPI service document.
+The tool loads the base OpenAPI service document and caches the provided definitions.
+If the configuration file contains any URI extensions, the tool maps the new URIs as needed.

 The tool iterates over the JSON Schema files.
 During each iteration, it completes these steps: